Is Google Analytics Legal in Denmark? Cookie Consent, 84% Non-Compliant, and What's Coming

 DKK 1M imposed

-But don't let the fine gap mislead you.
+But I wouldn't let the fine gap mislead you.
 Datatilsynet's approach is shifting.
 As Danish privacy consultant Henrik Rubaek Jorgensen told Openli: "There used to be an understanding in the Danish Data Protection Agency that the rules were complex and difficult to understand, and at that time they wanted to be more of a guiding authority than a sanctioning one.
 But the approach has now started to change, and they are now reporting companies and municipalities to the police."

 The Data Council that decides precedent-setting cases is chaired by Supreme Court Judge Kristian Korfits Nielsen.
 When the regulator's decision-making body is led by a Supreme Court judge, the guidance carries weight beyond the fines.